Costa365/NoteApp/README.md

 ### Run

 Docker and Docker-compose should be installed on the system.
-Create NOTES_ENC_KEY and NOTES_SIG_KEY environment variables as described in Backend section below.
+Create NOTES_ENC_KEY, NOTES_SIG_KEY, EMAIL_USER and EMAIL_PASSWORD environment variables as described in Backend section below.

 ```console
 docker-compose up